Winter Climbing

 Advanced Scottish Winter Climbing (Grade IV and above)

-Fully rigid crampons may be preferred by some - They give firmer placements when frontpointing and less wobble on tiny rock holds.
+Crampons: Fully rigid crampons may be preferred by some as they give firmer placements when front-pointing and less wobble on tiny rock holds.
 However, they are rather uncomfortable as walking crampons and Scottish mixed tends to involve a lot of walking.
-Models of semi-rigids such as the Grivel G14 are better for walking and have the advantage of forged front points that can be set as mono-points.
+Semi-rigid crampons such as the Grivel G14 are better for walking and have the advantage of forged front points that can be set as mono-points.
 This makes them ideal for all aspects of winter mountaineering from grade I gullies to harder mixed climbs, and they are good for steep water ice too.
 In mono-point set up they are particularly good on buttress climbs as a single point will go into a crack where two points won’t.

 Above: Stephen Reid, belayed by Steve Prior, thrutching his way up the final pitch of Savage Slit (V), Coire an Lochan, Cairngorms.
 This is a completely mixed climb, ie a mixture of rock, ice and snow with many moves involving twisting (or torqueing) various parts of one's axes in cracks. (photo Andy Perkins).